andres-lowrie/lang/docs/content/docs/interfaces/_index.md

 ## The shape parameter

-The `interface` function take a structure as its only parameter that takes on many shapes.
+The `interface` function takes a structure as its only parameter that takes on many shapes.

 The most lax version of it is one where only the names are defined: